 Acanthophyllia Coral is a single polyp.
 They are round in shape.
-This amazing and expensive coral type comes in a variety of colours.
-Their colours are as vibrant and iridescent as a rainbow.
+This amazing and expensive coral type comes in a variety of colors.
+Their colors are as vibrant and iridescent as a rainbow.
 These are;

-When considering the appearance of Acanthophyllia Corals, are similar to the appearance of,
+When considering the appearance of Acanthophyllia Corals, is similar to the appearance of,